rali-udem/json-rnc/README.md

     ./ValidateJsonRnc.py schema.jsonrnc f.json

 - If JSON objects are not on a single line, adding `-s` optional flag will split and merge them on a single line.
 - Objects that do not conform to the schema are usually identified by their line number in the file.
 If another field or sequence of fields could prove more useful as identification, it can be specified as the value for the `-id` optional flag.
 Its value is a list of keys each separated by a slash (e.g. `'_id/$oid'`) ([JSON Pointer][] notation).
+When the '-id' flag is given, the validator will check that this id is not repeated within the whole file.

 **Splitting and flattening of a JSON file** can be done with: